Catfish from Farm to Table

 How are U.S. Catfish Farm-Raised?

 U.S. farm-raised catfish are grown in environmentally controlled, clay-based ponds filled with fresh water pumped from underground wells.
-The average pond, constructed by building above ground levees to serve as natural barriers, is 10 to 20 land acres in area and 4 to 6 feet deep.
-Mature breeding catfish remain in production an average of 4 to 6 years and lay 3,000 to 4,000 eggs annually per pound of body weight.
+The average pond, constructed by building above-ground levees to serve as natural barriers, is 10 to 20 land-acres in area and four to six feet deep.
+Mature breeding catfish remain in production an average of four to six years and lay 3,000 to 4,000 eggs annually per pound of body weight.
 The fertilized eggs are taken to special hatcheries where they hatch after seven days.
 Soon, the tiny, swimming catfish are moved to special ponds where they grow into “fingerlings” (the size of an index finger).
-When the fingerlings are about 4 to 6 inches long, they are placed in artificially made ponds.
-After about 2 years or when they reach approximately 1.7 pounds each, the catfish are harvested with seines (large, weighted nets), transferred to aerated tank trucks and taken to processing plants.
+When the fingerlings are about four to six inches long, they are placed in artificially made ponds.
+After about two years or when they reach approximately 1.7 pounds each, the catfish are harvested with seines (large, weighted nets), transferred to aerated tank trucks and taken to processing plants.

 What do Catfish Eat?